Last Updated on

 These are all things to discuss with your web developer, who can suggest the best course of action based on the size of your website, your budget and the industry you are in.

 Social media now plays a key role in many businesses marketing strategies.
-Using tools like the Facebook Pixel, small businesses can re-market to people who visit their business or specific website pages and posts.
+For example, using tools like the Facebook Pixel, small businesses can re-market to people who visit their business or specific website pages and posts.

 HTTPS and SSL

-Here’s another one of those free tools you love that allows you to check if your website is using HTTPS
+Here’s another one of those free tools you love that allows you to check if your website is using HTTPS.
+If you still aren’t using HTTPS, I would highly recommendthat you make the switch now.

-Establishing a reasonable budget is important when designing a website.
-If your expectations are high and your budget is low, you may end up with a low quality product that does everything you’ve asked for, but not very well.
+If your expectations are high and your budget is low, you may end up with a bad website that does everything you’ve asked for, but not very well.

 - Quality of design